ijardillier/docker-elk/README.md

 > interact with the Docker daemon.

 By default, the stack exposes the following ports:
+* 5000: Logstash TCP input
-* 5044: Logstash TCP input
+* 5044: Logstash Beats input
 * 9200: Elasticsearch HTTP (first node only)
 * 5601: Kibana
 * 9090: Prometheus